benbraou/flex-layout-wiki/Best-Performance.md

 > Dynamic-inline-styling performance impacts are especially noticeable for **column** layouts.

 Developers should note that FlexBox CSS with `flex-direction = "column"` requires significantly more webkit engine processing to properly adjust column heights and layout the composition.
+Reduce the demo viewport size to < 600px (to force a column direction layout).

+Both **initial** and **media-query**-triggered layouts manifest redraw-performance issues.

 #### Use Responsive Class API for large Tables

 For **responsive table layouts** with large number of rows, developers should use the responsive `class` API to specify a flexbox CSS style class instead of inline flexbox styles.

 Below we are using the responsive `class` and `class.xs` API to specify class names.
+Notice that mobile devices will use a flow-direction == "column":

 ```html
     <div *ngFor="let obj of data" class="flow row" class.xs="flow column">